YassineYousfi/alaska/README.md

 [![Maintenance](https://img.shields.io/badge/Maintained%3F-Yes-green.svg)](https://github.com/YassineYousfi/alaska/issues)
 [![Generic badge](https://img.shields.io/badge/Status-Beta-ffa500.svg)](https://github.com/YassineYousfi/alaska/pulse)

-This repo provides state-of-the-art pre-trained models for steganalysis in the JPEG domain, trained and used to win the [ALASKA steganalaysis challenge](http://alaska.utt.fr/alaska1).
+This repo provides state-of-the-art pre-trained models for steganalysis in the JPEG domain, trained and used to win the [ALASKA 1 steganalaysis challenge](https://alaska.utt.fr/#HallOfFame).
 Details about the architectures can be found in our [paper](http://www.ws.binghamton.edu/fridrich/Research/ALASKA-preprint1.pdf).

+## Important Update
+A new Alaska competition is now running on [Kaggle](https://www.kaggle.com/c/alaska2-image-steganalysis/overview), note that the settings are very different from the first edition of the competition: Image sizes, Quality factors, Embedding schemes, and payload.
+You can still use the pre-trained models provided for download.

 ## Features